 Ingredients for fruit snacks.

 • Strawberries: You can use fresh strawberries or thawed frozen ones according to what you have access to or prefer.
+Or use Strawberry Puree or another fruit puree.

 • Honey or maple syrup: I like to add a little sweetener to ensure the fruit snacks taste sweet.
 You can use either of these, though always avoid honey for kids under age 1.

-• Unflavored gelatin: Use your preferred type of unflavored gelatin here to help the gummies have structure and shape.
+• Unflavored gelatin: Use your preferred type of unflavored gelatin here to help the fruit gummies have structure and shape.

 Step-by-Step Instructions